justintadlock/butterbean/readme.md

 ### JavaScript API

 ButterBean was built using [Backbone](http://backbonejs.org) for handling models, collections, and views.
 It uses [Underscore](http://underscorejs.org) for rendering templates for the views.
 All output is handled via JavaScript rather than PHP so that we can do cool stuff on the fly without having to reload the page.
 This is particularly useful when you start building more complex controls.

+You'll never need to touch JavaScript until you need to build a control that relies on JavaScript.

 #### The butterbean object